rickosborne/cascades/md/10-1-5-weather.md

 _You saw it on the manifest or her ticket.
 Must have._

-I stepped into the galley to get a cup of water.
+I poured myself a cup of water in the galley.
-Pamela wrapped up her story and I stepped forward to rejoin the conversation.
+Pamela wrapped up her story as I stepped forward to rejoin the conversation.

 "The man," I said, "Mr. …" and I let it hang there, staring at Terry to prompt him to supply the name.
 As long as it wasn't—

 "Dearborn."

-My mouth dried out in an instant and I fumbled my words, laughing.
+My mouth dried out in an instant, my words a fumbled coughing laugh.
 I sipped my water and continued.

 "Do you think we should wake him up?"